mozilla/data-docs/src/cookbooks/bigquery.md

     - See [_Writing Queries_](bigquery.md#writing-queries) for examples.
 - Reduce data before using a JOIN
     - Trim the data as early in the query as possible, before the query performs a JOIN.
 If you reduce data early in the processing cycle, shuffling and other complex operations only execute on the data that you need.
+    - Use sub queries with filters or intermediate tables or views as a way of decreasing sides of a join, prior to the join itself.
 - Do not treat WITH clauses as prepared statements
     - WITH clauses are used primarily for readability because they are not materialized.
 For example, placing all your queries in WITH clauses and then running UNION ALL is a misuse of the WITH clause.
 If a query appears in more than one WITH clause, it executes in each clause.
 - Use approximate aggregation functions